 Have a food plan in mind and budget accordingly.
 If you don’t plan on bringing along pre-packed food (which we would suggest doing for at least some meals, as discussed below), then know what your daily food budget is going to be.
 Maybe you will need to hit up grocery stores, to save costs, or maybe you plan on relying on fast food.
 Know your plan before you go so you have a daily amount you can stick with.

-Finally, budget in some money for things that go wrong.
-You never know when you may have car issues or get lost and end up needing more gas than expected.
+Finally, budget some money for things that go wrong.
+You never know when you may have car issues and need to find a mechanic or get lost and end up needing more gas than expected.
 Have a flexible budget that leaves you with some security to cover for things that don’t go as planned.

 When you are dealing with a car, there are seemingly countless things that can go wrong.
 That is the bad news.
 The good news?
 You can do a few things to plan in advance for some of the things that may pop up.